 The simple approach would be to give the approver an additional option.
 In addition to the “Approve” and “Reject” buttons, we will add a “More Info” button.
 On selecting this option, the approver will be shown a list of departments in the organisation.
 On selecting the desired department, she will be able to select the employee from which to request the information.

-Once the appropriate employee is chosen, the approver simply enters the question for the employee and submits the form.
+After selecting the appropriate employee, the approver enters the question for them and submits the form.
 The approval workflow process then pauses the current approval flow and routes the request to the employee selected.

 The employee receives a notification, logs into the approval workflow system and provides the necessary information.
-On submission, the question and response are added to the comment trail of the approval request and sent back to the requesting approver who can then make her decision.
+Upon submission, we add the question and response to the comment trail of the approval request and send it back to the requesting approver, who can then make their decision.

 Taking it a bit further

-Because we are obsessed with continuous improvement as an organisation, one of my colleagues asked a question about another possible scenario that the client might not have thought about.
+Since we are obsessed with continuous improvement as an organization, one of my colleagues asked about another possible scenario that the client might not have considered.

 How do we handle a scenario where the client does not want the employee from which the additional information is being requested to have any access or information about the main approval workflow case?